annmcnamara/D3-challenge/README.md

 ### Bonus: Impress the Boss

-Why make a static graphic when D3 lets you interact with your data?
+D3 lets you interact with your data.

 ![7-animated-scatter](Images/chart2.png)